5. Processing unidimensional data#

 ## array([10, 20, 30, 30, 40, 50, 50])

-Readers interested more in chaos than in bringing order should give numpy.random.permutation a try.
-This function shuffles the elements in a given vector.
+Readers concerned more with chaos than bringing order should give numpy.random.permutation a try: it shuffles the elements in a given vector.

 Some statistical methods, especially for continuous data[6], assume that all observations in a vector are unique, i.e., there are no ties.
 In real life, however, some values might be recorded multiple times.
 For instance, two marathoners might finish their runs in exactly the same time, data can be rounded up to a certain number of fractional digits, or it just happens that observations are inherently integer.
 Therefore, we should be able to detect duplicated entries.